 Please fill in the breach questionnaire as far as possible and attach it to your message.
 The information compliance team will then contact you as soon as possible to discuss next steps.

 It’s critical you let us know about any breaches as soon as possible.
 Not only will this help us reduce the impact of any data breach on those affected, but it will also help the University comply with data protection laws.
 By 2018, the University will be legally required to report significant breaches to the UK’s supervisory body (the Information Commissioner’s Office) within 72 hours, so quick action is needed from all staff.

-The SPC team will work with you and other relevant staff to make sure UEA-controlled data are secured and that risks associated with the breach are minimised.
+The Information Compliance team will work with you and other relevant staff to make sure UEA-controlled data are secured and that risks associated with the breach are minimised.
 We may need to notify affected individuals, and/or the Information Commissioner’s Office.
 We are impartial and work independently but will need your help to make sure the breach is fully investigated, and that appropriate steps are taken to avoid reoccurrence.

 Breaches can occur all too easily, but there are steps all staff can take to avoid putting personal data at risk.
 Data Protection and Information Security training is very important, as is good records management and being aware of how to manage the data you hold.
 You can also use a Privacy Impact Assessment to identify risks in any new project or service.

 SPC staff can also help departments by reviewing how personal data are used and shared, helping to reduce potentially risky practices.
 If you’d like to discuss any data protection issues, contact email@example.com or or by telephone on +44 (0)1603 59 2431.